soren42/BungieNetPlatform/wiki-docs/v2/schemas/Partnerships-PartnershipType.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Representing external partners to which BNet users can link accounts, but thatare not Account System credentials: partnerships that BNet uses exclusively for data.
+Representing external partners to which BNet users can link accounts, but that are not Account System credentials: partnerships that BNet uses exclusively for data.

 ## Schema
 * **Schema Type:** Enum